 Whenever you experience a personal coincidence that grabs your attention, or a repeating theme such as a dream element echoed in waking, you can document it with a photo.

-In May of 2016, I had a dream about a fox.
-While a powerful animal totem associated with dreams and trickster energy, it was not a typical symbol for me.
+In May of 2016, I had an uncommon dream of a fox.
 Later that same day, I saw a fox in the field.
-While foxes do live in the forest and fields nearby, I rarely see them.
+Even though foxes do live in the forest and fields nearby, I rarely see them.
 I quickly ran for the camera and snapped a photo.
 It was close to dark and the image was not the best quality, but I was content to have documented the synchronicity.

 I noted the experience in my journal and soon forgot about it until a year later when something similar happened.